adamgauthier/TaylorBot/README.md

 ### commands-discord

 [taylorbot-commands-discord](./src/TaylorBot.Net) is a [.NET](https://dotnet.microsoft.com/) application based on [Discord.Net](https://github.com/discord-net/Discord.Net).
 Its main responsibilities are responding to interactions (slash commands) and legacy prefixed commands.

-### commands-attributes

-[taylorbot-commands-attributes](./src/taylorbot-typescript) is a [Node.js](https://nodejs.org/) application based on [discord.js](https://github.com/discordjs/discord.js).
-Its main responsibility is responding to legacy prefixed commands.
-It used to be the only component and has slowly reduced in size as more and more features are moved to the .NET components.

 ### linux-infrastructure